-&lt;sup>3Sternberg Astronomical Institute of Lomonosov Moscow State University (MSU), Universitetskii pr.
-13, Moscow 119234, Russia the residual r.m.s. motion of the ground ( $\sim 10^{-7}$ m) and the displacement sensitivity of the detector, non-linear effects can limit significantly the performances and the design of the active control loops is a challenge.
-In addition the microseismic random motion of the ground results in the stochastic gravitational force acting on the detector test masses of the space metric and subsequently produces an addition noise at the detector output.
-This is the Newtonian noise source limiting the detector in the frequency range below $\sim 5$ Hz.
-It is a direct gravitational coupling between the interferometer test masses and the surrounding geology that cannot be shielded or suppressed.
-Therefore, finding a suitably quiet seismic environment is the first step in reducing these effects.
+The environmental noise is attenuated by enclosing the sensitive detector in ultra high vacuum chambers and adopting active and passive techniques.
+Both types of isolation increase the frequency bandwidth of the detector but, because of the huge gap between the residual r.m.s. motion of the ground (~ $10^{-7}$ m) and the displacement sensitivity of the detector, non-linear effects can limit significantly the performances and the design of the active control loops is a challenge.
+In addition, the seismic noise in the microseismic band (from 0.1 to hundreds of mHz) can couple to the residual tilt of suspended elements in the GW detector, disturbing the control loops of these elements.
+Moreover, the seismic random motion of the ground around the gravitational test masses results in a stochastic gravitational force acting directly on them, and subsequently produces an additional noise at the detector output.
+The latter is the so-called Newtonian Noise (NN) and poses a limit to the detector sensitivity in the frequency range below $\sim 5$ Hz.
+It is a direct gravitational coupling between the interferometer test masses and the surrounding medium in which compressional seismic waves propagates, generating mass density fluctuations.
+It is evident that this source of noise cannot be shielded or mechanically filtered.
+Therefore, finding a suitable quiet seismic environment is the first step in reducing these effects.